hinh2003/shoppe_order/readme.md

 Permissions explanation:

 cookies: Used to verify Shopee login status

-storage: Used to store user settings (e.g., selected year)

 scripting: Used to inject code into Shopee pages to calculate order statistics